metno/anemoi-regional-tutorial/tutorial/training.markdown

     hidden2hidden: 0 # GNN and GraphTransformer Processor only
 {% endhighlight %}

+Your first training run will not use stretched grid, and will only use the ERA5 dataset.
+You need to change the dataloader section like this:
+{% highlight yaml %}
+dataloader:
+    dataset: ${hardware.paths.data}/${hardware.files.dataset}
+{% endhighlight %}

+Also, set `graphs: default` in the `defaults`section at the top (we don't want a stretched grid graph) and remove `dataset_lam` in `hardware: files`.

 ## Training the model

+Finally we can train a regional model!
+Run this:

 {% highlight bash %}
 aifs-train  --config-dir ./ --config-name config_regional.yaml
 {% endhighlight %}

+If you are running this in the [job script on LUMI]({{ 'getting-started-on-lumi' }}) that we looked at earlier by following, just replace `<command_to_run>` with the aifs-train command above.